 Note that the money you earn for opening a bank account is subject to taxes, so watch out for a tax form from the bank when tax season starts.

 Also, remember to read the fine print and look for any part of the terms you don’t understand.
-Most big companies like Chase or Bank of America make it pretty clear, but do your research before you take action.
+Most big companies like Capital One, Chase, or Bank of America make it pretty clear, but do your research before you take action.

 I’d recommend opening an online high-yield savings account so your money is working for you.
 It’s quick and easy to sign up and get the 1% – 2% APY.

-Right now CIT Bank is paying up to 1.55% on a high yield savings account, which is incredible.
+CIT Bank tends to offer a higher yield APY than your traditional local bank.
 To open an account you only need to meet their $100 minimum.

 This method isn’t for everyone, but it’s a good way to get free money and help other people.
 In college and shortly after, I donated my plasma.